 In our many years of working with customers while executing Data Center Migrations and Data Center Relocations as well as mergers and acquisitions, we have discovered that when a project team does not say what they mean (and then mean what they say!), it makes organizing, planning and executing the project much more difficult.
 Not being sure of what is being conveyed can also confuse the technicians, the business stakeholders and the executives – and add more risk to an already risky undertaking.

-In this type of project we have heard many, many terms: “Waves,” “Application Bundles,” “System Affinity Groups” and many other terms.
+In this type of project we have heard many, many terms: “Waves,” “Application Bundles,” “System Affinity Groups” and many other phrases.
 What do they all mean?
 Many can be synonyms for the same concepts.
 So what is the best way to approach this problem?

 Make sure when you begin a Data Center Migration type of project, that you help your teams understand the terms you will be using throughout the life of the project.
 This cuts down on confusion and misunderstanding and will make sure everyone is on the same proverbial “page.”